INDUCE-Lab/End-to-End-Sign-Language-AI-Translation-System/README.md

 		python edge.py

 	3. Controls:
-		* When running the edge python script, a window will pop up showing landmarks and a caption (�translating�� appears until translation confidence/threshold is met).
+		* When running the edge Python script, a window will pop up showing landmarks and a caption ("translating.." appears until translation confidence/threshold is met).
 		* Press u to force an upload + model fetch cycle.
 		* Press q to quit.

 ### Data flow
 ---------
 1. Edge calls /get_model, /get_specials, /get_spm to refresh assets (periodically).
-2. Camera captures frames and the edge extracts keypoints using MediaPipe and concatenates keypoints producing a vector of 1662 floats per frame.
+2. Camera captures frames, and the edge extracts keypoints using MediaPipe and concatenates keypoints, producing a vector of 1662 floats per frame.
 3. Sliding window of length SEQ_LEN forms an array [SEQ_LEN, 1662].
-4. When sliding window is full, the window is saved locally (.npy).
+4. When the sliding window is full, the window is saved locally (.npy).
 5. The edge preprocesses the npy file.
 6. Inference is run through the model to produce translations.
-7. When the local cache reaches MAX_SAMPLES, the edge packs all windows into samples.npz and transmits them them to the cloud, along with the translations.
+7. When the local cache reaches MAX_SAMPLES, the edge packs all windows into samples.npz and transmits them to the cloud, along with the translations.

 ### Configuration notes
 -------------------